Language selection

 Reporting and remitting the vaping duty to CRA

-89. All vaping product licensees must file monthly returns to report their manufacturing activities (including inventories) and, if applicable, duty payable.
+80. A vaping product licensee must file the Form B600, Vaping Duty and Information Return, monthly, to report their manufacturing activities (including inventories) and, if applicable, duty payable.

-90. Vaping prescribed person who imports packaged vaping products are required to file Form B601, Vaping Information Return – Prescribed Person monthly to report inventory and usage of vaping excise stamps.
+81. A vaping prescribed person who imports packaged vaping products is required to file the Form B601, Vaping Information Return - Prescribed Person, monthly, to report usage of vaping excise stamps.

-91. For more information, refer to Reporting and remitting the vaping duty, at the link found in the References section of this memorandum.
+82. For more information, refer to Reporting and remitting the vaping duty, at the link found in the "References" section of this memorandum.

 Correction, refund, drawback, re-determination and further re-determination

-95. Drawback is available for customs duty and vaping duty when imported vaping products released from the CBSA are duty paid and are exported, or are sold to accredited representatives.
+86. Drawback is available for customs duty and vaping duty when imported vaping products released from the CBSA are duty-paid and are exported, or are sold to accredited representatives.
 A drawback claim, accompanied by waivers (since either the importer or exporter can claim but not both), can be filed with the CBSA.
 There can be no drawback of the amount equivalent to excise levied under the Customs Tariff when this amount has been paid under the Excise Act, 2001 (e.g. entered into an excise warehouse immediately after release from CBSA).
-For more information, refer to Memorandum D7-4-2, Duty Drawback Program, at the link found in the References section of this memorandum.
+For more information, refer to Memorandum D7-4-2, Duty Drawback Program, at the link found in the "References" section of this memorandum.

-96. Where there is overpayment of vaping duty on casual goods that was paid to the CBSA, an importer may submit Form B2G, CBSA Informal Adjustment Request to the appropriate CBSA Casual Refund Centre to request refund of the amount overpaid.
-For more information, refer to Memorandum D6-2-6, Refund of Duties and Taxes on Non-commercial Importations, at the link found in the References section of this memorandum.
+87. Where there is overpayment of vaping duty on casual goods (non-commercial) that was paid to the CBSA, an importer may submit Form B2G, CBSA Informal Adjustment Request to the appropriate CBSA Casual Refund Centre to request refund of the amount overpaid.
+For more information, refer to Memorandum D6-2-6, Refund of Duties and Taxes on Non-commercial Importations, at the link found in the "References" section of this memorandum.

 Review